volschin/gekko-neuralnet/README.md

 // The length of the candle.close price buffer.
 It's used to train the network on every update cycle. price_buffer_len = 100

-// The learning rate of net
-learning_rate = 0.01
+// The learning rate of net - not used for adadelta or adagrad learning_rate = 0.01

-// learning speed
-momentum = 0.9
+// learning speed - not used for adadelta or adagrad momentum = 0.9
+//l2 decay
-decay = 0.01
+decay = 0.1

 //minimum number of prictions until the network is considered 'trained'.
-History size should be equal min_predictions = 1000
+History size should be equal min_predictions = 720

 //enables stoploss function
 stoploss_enabled = false